pydata/xarray/CORE_DEV_GUIDE.md

 strings following [PEP257](https://peps.python.org/pep-0257/) and the [NumPy documentation guide](https://numpy.org/devdocs/dev/howto-docs.html#documentation-style).
-For any major new features, accompanying changes should be made to our [tutorials](https://napari.org/tutorials).
+For any major new features, accompanying changes should be made to our [tutorials](https://xarray.org/tutorials).
 These should not only illustrates the new feature, but explains it.
-Titles for all documents in napari should follow [sentence case capitalization](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case), but the name `napari` should always be written in lowercase.
+Titles for all documents in xarray should follow [sentence case capitalization](https://apastyle.apa.org/style-grammar-guidelines/capitalization/sentence-case), but the name `xarray` should always be written in lowercase.

 5. **Implementations and algorithms:** You should understand the code being modified or added before approving it.
 (See [Merge Only Changes You Understand](#merge-only-changes-you-understand)